cl4cnam/funcSug/README.md

 ## Why

 Many people ask why GUI programming is so difficult.
 Some of common difficulties come from event-driven programming problems.
 That's why, with FuncSug, programmers do NOT have to follow the event-driven programming paradigm.
-For example, you no longer use "addEventListener" and so no longer have the corresponding problems.
+For example, you no longer link an event to an action (like "addEventListener" does) and so no longer have the corresponding problems.

 ## How